Hearen/AlgorithmHackers/ALeetcode/week-5/N-Queens2.md

 ```

 ##### Additional
-There must be some better solutions to this problem, if you've got one, please never hesitate to inform me of that.
+There must be some better solutions to this problem, if you've got one, please never hesitate to inform me of that, so many thanks in advance!